Major Code BA1915

 The Spanish director of studies and the Spanish faculty are committed to student advising, and to guiding students successfully through their tutorials.
 In addition, the faculty works closely with students to choose appropriate courses from the entire university curriclum that complement their tutorial studies.
 Most tutorial students also consider adding a double major or a certificate program in order to make their language degree more marketable.
 The director of studies meets regularly with tutors and with honors students to ensure that tutorials are suiting their needs.
 In addition, all Spanish honors tutorial students must complete at least one study abroad program, and succcessully pass the ACTFL Oral Proficiency exam at an advanced level.
 All Spanish honors tutorial students must also take regular Spanish courses to complement their tutorials.
 This allows them interaction with Spanish majors and minors and to create a camaraderie not available solely through tutorials.

-The final outcome of the honors tutorial degree is the production of a thesis or creative project.
-Students choose a thesis/creative topic during their second year and carry out research during their third year of tutorials.
-Past thesis topics have included: The Evolution of Dominican Identity in the Diaspora; Heritage Speakers and the Columbus School System; Peruvian Mythology and the Politics in the Works of Scorza; History through Cervantes’ Play La Numancia; etc. A creative writing project consisted of gathering Guaraní myths from Paraguay and incorporating them into an extensive creative piece of fiction.
-Although the final chapters of each thesis/project are polished during the senior year, various drafts are written during the junior year of the program.
+The final outcome of the honors tutorial degree is the production of a thesis.
+Students choose a thesis topic during their second year and carry out research during their third year of tutorials.
+Past thesis topics have included: The Evolution of Dominican Identity in the Diaspora; Heritage Speakers and the Columbus School System; Peruvian Mythology and the Politics in the Works of Scorza; History through Cervantes’ Play La Numancia; etc. Although the final chapters of each thesis are polished during the senior year, various drafts are written during the junior year of the program.
 HTC students also present their research at research fairs and conferences such as OLAC, OFLA.
-To complement tutorial work, the Spanish Club and the Spanish National Honors Society sponsor events such as conversation meetings, foreign film series and the Annual Spanish Colloquium.
+To complement tutorial work, the Spanish Club and the Spanish National Honors Society sponsor events such as weekly conversation meetings and a foreign film series.
 The Spanish honors tutorial program challenges undergraduate students in a supportive environment where they can thrive and prepare themselves for a successful future.

 Students are selected by the director of studies of the Spanish tutorial program and the Honors Tutorial College on the basis of superior ability and sustained motivation.
 An excellent high school record (class standing in the top 10%) and high scores on standardized tests (30 or better composite ACT or a combined 1300 or higher on the SAT).
 An interview with the director of studies is required for acceptance into our program.
-Recommendations from two high school teachers are strongly recommended.
-The priority deadline for application for admission is November 15th, and admission interviews are held in January.
+Recommendations from two high school teachers are required.
+The deadline for application for admission is December 1st, and admission interviews are held in January.

 Change of Program Policy

 First-year students at Ohio University may apply to transfer into the Spanish honors tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering first-year students.
-The priority deadline for application is November 15th.
+The deadline for application is December 1st, and admission interviews are held in January.

 External Transfer Admission

 First-year students at another institution may also apply to transfer into the Spanish honors tutorial program and the Honors Tutorial College.
 These students must meet the same entrance requirements as entering first-year students.
-The priority deadline for application is November 15th.
+The deadline for application is December 1st, and admission interviews are held in January.

 Opportunities Upon Graduation